robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/06-lists/06-lists-slides.md

 - Built in `list` operations.
 - Finds highest, or lowest, in the list.
-- Only works on lists with numbers!
+- Works with strings as well!

 ```python
 # max(your_numeric_list)